mevansam/terraform/website/source/docs/providers/cf/r/app.html.markdown

 * `git` - (Optional, String) The git location to pull the application source directly from source control.

   - `url` - (Required, String) The git URL for the application repository.
-  - `branch` - (Optional, String) The branch or tag of the repository.
+  - `branch` - (Optional, String) The branch of from which the repository contents should be retrieved.
+  - `tag` - (Optional, String) The version tag of the contents to retrieve.
   - `key` - (Optional, String) The git private key to access a private repo via SSH.
   - `user` - (Optional, String) Git user for accessing a private repo.
   - `password` - (Optional, String) Git password for accessing a private repo.

+      > Arguments "`tag`" and "`branch`" are mutually exclusive.
+If a git SSH "`key`" is provided and it is protected the "`password`" argument should be used as the key's password.

 * `github_release` - (Optional, String) The Buildpack archive published as a github release.